 - Establish a framework for further bilateral cooperation.

 - National Treatment

 - Financial services

 - Dispute Settlement

-- Payments transfers and restrictions to safeguard the balance
+- Payments transfers and restrictions to safeguard the balance of payments

 Foreign Trade Mexico-Japan.